About the book

 is a seasoned contributor to the OldMountain

-areas as well.
-His poetry is generated by his life experiences and subject
+other areas as well.
+His poetry is generated by his life experiences and

-matter that peaks his interest.
-He writes with many different styles and
+subject matter that peaks his interest.
+He writes with many different

-most of his work is thought provoking in form.
-He is working on three personal
+styles and most of his work is thought provoking in form.
+He is working on

-collections and a private website to showcase his work and the work of
+three personal collections and a private website to showcase his work and

 MarianGowan